Monte Carlo vs Historical Backtesting for Retirement

 If your retirement calculator only offers historical backtesting, you are planning for the past.
 If it only offers Monte Carlo, you may be missing the texture of real-world crises.

-QuantCalc runs 10,000 Monte Carlo simulations using institutional forecasts from five major firms, then lets you stress test against named historical crises and custom scenarios.
+QuantCalc runs 10,000 Monte Carlo simulations using forward-looking forecasts from multiple research firms, then lets you stress test against named historical crises and custom scenarios.
 The combination gives you both the statistical breadth of Monte Carlo and the concrete reality of historical backtests.

 Your retirement plan should survive both methods.
 If backtesting says 95% and Monte Carlo says 72%, the honest answer is closer to 72% — because the Monte Carlo is using current market conditions, not the favorable conditions of the last century.